marcosdelcueto/LaLigaPredictor/README.md

 Main program, _LaLigaPredictor.py_ processes, cleans data and use a MLP classifier to decide outcome of unknown matches.
 The classifier is run several times to try different initial random-states, so one ends up with a probability for each outcome (1, X, 2).
 If the probability of an outcome is larger than a threshold confidence value, the result is accepted.

 The goal is to offer the user a way to systematically predict the outcome of future matches.
 In betting sites such as https://sports.bwin.com/en/sports/football-4, a user could, under their own responsibility, place bets following the predicted results.
-A betting accuracy of 50% is our initial goal, as this means that one would always earn some amount of money.
+A betting accuracy of 50% is our initial goal, as this means that one would always earn some amount of money for 1/1 betting ratios.

 ![Alt Text](./output.gif)